-The four classes distributed with TUnfold are described briefly in the following.
+The classes distributed with TUnfold are described briefly in the following.
 For most applications, the proper class to use is TUnfoldDensity and possibly also the class TUnfoldBinning to set up the analysis bins.
+The class TUnfoldIterativeEM can be used to compare with the iterative EM unfolding method [4, 5, 6, 7], also known as D'Agostini or "Bayesian iterative" unfolding [8].

-- class TUnfold provides the core unfolding algorithm, matrix operations and methods to import from histograms or to export to histograms. - class TUnfoldSys adds functionality to the class TUnfold to treat background and systematic uncertainties. - class TUnfoldDensity adds functionality to the class TUnfoldSys to properly take into account bin widths and multi-dimensional distributions. - class TUnfoldBinning is used to tell the class TUnfoldDensity how the bins in complex binning schemes are arranged. - class TUnfoldBinningXML provides an interface to read and write complex binning schemes as XML files.
+- class TUnfold provides the core unfolding algorithm, matrix operations and methods to import from histograms or to export to histograms. - class TUnfoldSys adds functionality to the class TUnfold to treat background and systematic uncertainties. - class TUnfoldDensity adds functionality to the class TUnfoldSys to properly take into account bin widths and multi-dimensional distributions. - class TUnfoldIterativeEM comes with an interface similar to TUnfoldDensity, so one can compare directly between iterative and Tikhonov type unfolding, using an equivalent methods to choose the regularisation strength or the number of iterations. - class TUnfoldBinning is used to tell the class TUnfoldDensity how the bins in complex binning schemes are arranged. - class TUnfoldBinningXML provides an interface to read and write complex binning schemes as XML files.